SisirBhandari/Analyst_Resume/README.md

 •	Effectively contributed to communication department and external consultants on fundraising, proposal development, documentation and dissemination of semi-annual/annual reports.

 **Governance Facility**					                                                                                                             Kathmandu, Nepal

-Program Support                                                                                                                 November 2015 – June 2017
+Program Support,                                                                                                                November 2015 – June 2017

 •	Conducted qualitative/quantitative research on Nepal’s macroeconomic indicators, federalism, and good governance and analyzed its influence on Governance Facility program areas.